marnajarbou/NY_Citibike_with_Tableau/README.md

 - There was a pattern of predominantly male customers utilizing the bikes between the hours of 7 and 9 in the morning and between 5 and 7 in the evening.
 This can be local people traveling to work.
 - According to the analysis, using a bike to commute and experience the city is practical for both New Yorkers and tourists.
 - The starttime was dominated by famous city landmarks, and most of the cyclists were men.

+### Future Analysis
+- New York is a significant tourist destination and a center for commerce.
+It would be beneficial to investigate the demographics of Des Moines and whether or not residents are amenable to the idea of biking to work.
+- Examining data from multiple months to determine how Citi Bike is utilized depending on the weather.